 If you want to speak like the locals, it takes more than a textbook knowledge of grammar.
-You need to learn with authentic materials so you can hear native accents, learn about the culture and immerse yourself in Spanish.
+You need to learn with authentic materials so you can hear native accents and immerse yourself in Spanish.
+So resources like native language podcasts and vlogs are great examples of Spanish the way native speakers really use it.

-It’s an entertaining method to immerse yourself in Spanish the way native speakers really use it, while actively building your vocabulary.
-This way, you’ll be prepared to converse with Spanish people and hit the ground running.
+By learning with native content, you’ll be better prepared to converse with Spanish people and hit the ground running.

 The language might be the biggest piece of the puzzle, but you also have to learn about Spain’s culture and customs.
 You don’t want to make any faux pas that might offend potential friends.